fingerprintjs/java-sdk/docs/FingerprintApi.md

         String sdkVersion = "sdkVersion_example"; // String | Filter events by a specific SDK version associated with the identification event (`sdk.version` property).
 Example: `3.11.14`
         String sdkPlatform = "js"; // String | Filter events by the SDK Platform associated with the identification event (`sdk.platform` property) . `js` - Javascript agent (Web). `ios` - Apple iOS based devices. `android` - Android based devices.
         List<String> environment = Arrays.asList(); // List<String> | Filter for events by providing one or more environment IDs (`environment_id` property).
+        String proximityId = "proximityId_example"; // String | Filter events by the most precise Proximity ID provided by default. > Note: When using this parameter, only events with the `proximity.id` property matching the provided ID are returned.
+Events without a `proximity` result are left out of the response.
         Long totalHits = 56L; // Long | When set, the response will include a `total_hits` property with a count of total query matches across all pages, up to the specified limit. try {
             EventSearch result = api.searchEvents(new FingerprintApi.SearchEventsOptionalParams()